lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 }
 ```

-Of course, the ```Renderer``` has been modified to support the uniforms changes and to separate the rendering of non instanced meshes from the instanced one.
+Of course, the ```Renderer``` has been modified to support the uniforms changes and to separate the rendering of non instanced meshes from the instanced ones.
 You can check the changes in the source code.

-In addition to that some optimizations have been added to the source code by the JOML author [Kai Burjack](https://github.com/httpdigest).
-These optimizations have been applied to the Transformation class and is summarized in the following list:
+In addition to that, some optimizations have been added to the source code by the JOML author [Kai Burjack](https://github.com/httpdigest).
+These optimizations have been applied to the ```Transformation``` class and are summarized in the following list:
 * Removed redundant calls to set up matrices with identity values.
 * Use quaternions for rotations which are more efficient.
 * Use specific methods for rotating and translating matrices which are optimized for those operations.